 - Playing Against Type: Every Lenten season, the show's Dabarkads appear in heavy, tear-jerking dramas instead of their usual menu of knock-knock jokes and ribald humor.
 Not surprisingly, veteran funnymen like Vic Sotto, Joey De Leon, and Michael V often end up doing a much better job with drama than those who actually specialize in drama.

-- Star-Making Role: The show is perhaps what launched the careers of Tito, Vic and Joey, as well as Ice Seguerra, Jessa Zaragoza and Ryzza Mae Dizon all of whom started off as child contestants in the Little Miss Philippines segment.
+- Star-Making Role: The show launched the careers of Tito, Vic and Joey, as well as Ice Seguerra, Jessa Zaragoza and Ryzza Mae Dizon, all of whom started off as child contestants in the Little Miss Philippines segment.
+And let's not forget Maine Mendoza whose career took off after being paired with Alden Richards.

 Trivia / Eat Bulaga!